 Cotton – a seed hair fiber is commonly found in subtropical areas across the world.
 Fiber is a synthetic substance that is used in the manufacturing of several other materials, for instance, carbon-fiber.
 When compared to natural fibers, synthetic fibers can be produced in large scale, and they are cost-efficient.
 But in terms of comfort natural fibers have a greater advantage when compared to synthetic fibers.

 In India, cotton is mainly cultivated in the states of Maharashtra, Punjab, Rajasthan, Tamil Nadu and Madhya Pradesh.
 It is grown in black clayey soil with warm climate.
-When its plant starts flowering, they give flowers of yellowish-white color which turns red in color after few days.
+When its plant starts flowering, they give flowers of yellowish-white colour which turns red after few days.
 Processes involved in its cultivation.

 - Ginning: The plant from which cotton is picked contains seeds.
 The process of removing these seeds from cotton pods is known as ginning.
 Ginning can be done using hands or by machines.

 - Spinning: The process of turning fiber into yarn is known as spinning.

 - Weaving: The process of making a fabric by arranging two sets of yarn together.

 - Knitting: Two yarns are used in knitting whereas in weaving more than two yarn can be used.
 This can be done by hand and also by machines.
 Example: Sweater is knitted from wool.

 Uses of Cotton

 - It is basically used for every type of clothing from jackets to normal shirts.